Language: EN

 GPIOs

-There’s not much to say here.
+There isn’t much to say here.
 The GPIOs between the ESP8266 and the ESP32 are completely different.
-If you’ve guessed a pin, it’s purely by chance.
-You’ll have to look at which pins you want to use on the ESP32 and change it in your code.
+If you got a pin right, it was pure luck.
+You will need to look at which pins you want to use from the ESP32 and change it in your code.

-Luckily for you, the ESP32 has many more pins available than the ESP8266.
-So, if it worked on the ESP8266, you have more than enough pins on the ESP32.
+Fortunately for you, the ESP32 has many more available pins than the ESP8266.
+So, if it worked on the ESP8266, you are well covered with pins on the ESP32.
 You just have to choose which pins to use.

 PWM Function

-If your code on the ESP8266 uses a PWM output, the best thing you can do is look for one of the (many) libraries that define the “analogWrite” function on the ESP32, and you will practically not have to modify the code.
+If your code on the ESP8266 uses a PWM output, the best thing you can do is look for one of the (many) libraries that define the “analogWrite” function on the ESP32, and you will hardly need to modify the code.

 Other Libraries

-And the rest of the libraries in the whole world?
-For reading sensors, for performing actions, for bringing you a coffee in bed?
-Well, logically, it will depend on the library.
-There are hundreds, so I can’t tell you in general.
+And what about the rest of the libraries in the world?
+For reading sensors, for performing actions, for bringing you coffee in bed?
+Well, logically, it will depend on the library (there are hundreds, so I can’t say this in general).

 In principle, you have a good chance that it will work directly on the ESP32, but it will depend on the internal functions it uses (timer, registers) and how “portable” the programmers have made it.

-You’ll have to try, and if you’re unlucky and it’s not compatible, look for a replacement.
-But don’t worry, it shouldn’t be difficult.
+You will have to try, and if you’re unlucky and it is not compatible, look for a replacement.
+But don’t worry, it shouldn’t be hard.
 Practically all libraries have a ported version for the ESP8266.

 Blog Examples

-And all the examples we have in the blog?
-What about the series of posts about the ESP8266??
-Well, the majority simply need to take into account what we’ve mentioned about the names of the libraries.
+And what about all the examples we have in the blog?
+What about the series of posts about the ESP8266?
+Well, similarly, most simply need to take into account what we have discussed about the names of the libraries.

-So we have updated all the blog posts that were possible (except for the specific ones for each processor) to reference both processors.
+So we have updated all the blog posts that were possible (except for those specific to each processor) to reference both processors.
 Future posts will follow this criterion.

 github-full